swallowcamel/nancywiki/Diagnostics.md

         }
     }

-The provided exposes a single method, the `Greet`method.
+The provider exposes a single method, the `Greet`method.
 The method takes a single string parameter which is the name of the person to greet.
 In addition the method has been given a description, using the `DescriptionAttribute`, that will be displayed in the form that will be used to invoke the method from the dashboard.

 Instead of using the default output format, the method also provides a custom `Mustache` template that will be used to format the output.